multi directional Forklifts

 When handling long items, users face particular challenges.
 The loads have different dimensions and often have to be transported in narrow aisles.
 Vehicle concepts which can be flexibly adapted are therefore in demand.
-And this is where HUBTEX comes in with its multidirectional industrial trucks.
+And this is where HUBTEX comes in with its multidirectional forklifts.
 Over the past 40 years, the core product has been developed in countless variants.
-Our multidirectional industrial trucks are suitable for the universal handling of long goods, packets of sheets, chipboard, tools, cable drums, rollers, oversized pallets and round materials in narrow aisle racking systems or are freely movable indoors and outdoors.
+Our multidirectional forklifts are suitable for the universal handling of long goods, packets of sheets, chipboard, tools, cable drums, rollers, oversized pallets and round materials in narrow aisle racking systems or are freely movable indoors and outdoors.

 Optimizing your workflows

 Thanks to our electric multidirectional Forklifts